- You have an ethical duty to provide what assistance you can in the circumstances if there's an emergency.

 Although there is no legal obligation to do so, the GMC's guidelines state that doctors must offer help in an emergency.
 This could be in a clinical setting or in the wider community.

-If you are ever called upon to help, you should take into account:
+If you are ever called upon to help, remember to consider:

 - your safety - don't put yourself at unnecessary risk

-- your competence – don't try to work outside your abilities, or whilst under the influence of alcohol
+- your competence - don't try to work outside your abilities, or while under the influence of alcohol

 - the availability of other options - are more qualified or able people on the scene?